Overview of how ambient light affects printed photos and how you should adjust the ambient light.To the article

 B. Configuring print settings with the colour management system in Adobe Photoshop

-The colour management system integrated in Adobe Photoshop supports the simulation of print colors.
+The colour management system integrated in Adobe Photoshop supports the simulation of print colours.
 Adobe Photoshop 7 (or a newer version) must be configured with the ICC profile of the printing paper so that the function can be used.
-Following this, the effects that arise when working with images containing highly saturated colors can be checked on the monitor.
+Following this, the effects that arise when working with images containing highly saturated colours can be checked on the monitor.

 Colour management with the CMS in Adobe Photoshop is performed as standard when printing images within a colour management system.
 This is always based on the prerequisite that the profiles used are correct.
 However, the process required is not entirely straightforward.
 We therefore recommend performing colour management using the printer driver as described above.
 If you are not satisfied with the results you achieve here, you can try using the colour management system in Photoshop.

 If you display your photos with Adobe Photoshop Elements or comparable software programs, the Photoshop colour management system is not available.
 In any case, you have to set the colour settings on the printer driver.

 You need the ICC profiles of your printing paper for print settings with the colour management system in Adobe Photoshop.
 Use the function [View] in Photoshop 7 or newer versions for colour matching between the monitor and printed images.
 You have to configure the printer using the printer driver in all other software programs to retouch photos (including Adobe Photoshop Elements).